Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 ## Pairwise MRF

+A special case of MRF.
 $$
 P(V)=\frac 1Z\prod_{(i,j)\in E}\psi_{i,j}(x_i,x_j)
 $$

-> Note any distribution could be write in pairwise fashion, using nodes representing clique.
+> Note any distribution could be write in pairwise fashion, using nodes representing clique, and the nodes within clique connected to it.

 Unitary term could be added.
 $$